LazaUK/AOAI-LangChain-Milvus/README.md

 ## Step 4 - Question answering

 1. To run simple similarity search you can call relevant LangChain function.
-This will return back the chunk with the similar vector.
+Vector store will return document chunk with a vector close to your query's one.
 ``` Python
 docs = vector_store.similarity_search(query)
 ```
-You can further process then the response structure, to retrieve content and source details, and produce something similar to this:
+You can re-shape the response structure, if required, to retrieve content + source details, and produce something like this:
 ``` JSON
 Original source document: data/NorthwindHealthPlus_BenefitsDetails.pdf
 Original source document page: 93